Designed so we can’t read your mail

-This page is a plain account of where your data sits when you use Epistles, what stays on your device, what we hold for you in encrypted form, and the small, specific things our servers do see.
+A plain account of where your data sits: what stays on your device, what we hold for you in encrypted form, and the small, specific things our servers do see.
 The claims below map to code you can read and to a database migration that flipped our vault from server-encrypted to client-encrypted.

 The diagram comes first.
-Read it once, then the sections beneath it explain each piece in detail, including the parts we’re still building and the rules they’ll follow when they ship.
+The sections beneath it explain each piece in detail, including the parts still being built and the rules they’ll follow when they ship.

 How the data flows